-Deletion or the ability to remove content is a crucial functionality in social platforms---often needed due to social nature of these platforms as well as personal nature of social content.
-Earlier work studied in detail the reasons behind social content deletion.
-These reasons range from removing regrettable content to removing content which became irrelevant over time~\cite{twitter13,wang2011regretted,zhou-2016-tweetproperly,mondal16,mondal-2016-longitudinal-exposure,mondal-2019-retrospective-facebook}.
-However, even though deletion is crucial and widely adopted, in some cases, the removal of a post can be a simple and very effective indication about the sensitive and/or damaging nature of that social content~\cite{minaei2019lethe,minaei2020deceptive}.
-Thus simple removal might create an opportunity for an attacker to potentially harass and blackmail the users.
-Such deletion based surveillance is not only relevant to public figures, but also for normal social platform users, e.g., a French Twitter account, @FallaitPasSuppr, identify and re-publishes the deleted content of both French public figures as well as normal users~\cite{fallait}.
-However, no earlier work investigated if this shortcoming of social content deletion is truly affecting the general populace.
-We fill this gap.
+Specifically, even though deletion is crucial and widely adopted, in some cases, the removal of a post can be a simple and very effective indication of sensitive and/or damaging social content~\cite{minaei2019lethe,minaei2020deceptivendss} in the post.
+Thus, a simple removal \textit{might create} an opportunity for an attacker to harass and blackmail the users.
+Such deletion-based surveillance is not only relevant to public figures, but also, for normal social platform users, e.g., a French Twitter account, @FallaitPasSuppr, identifies and re-publishes deleted content of both French public figures as well as normal users~\cite{fallait}.
+This situation is akin to \textit{censorship backfire} in the Streisand case, where censoring (e.g., via removal) content actually attracts more attention and causes a privacy violation~\cite{jansen_streisand_2015}.
+Related works on understanding censorship from the legal domain are highly relevant yet orthogonal to our study---our efforts focus on primarily understanding the user perceptions as well as access control rules regarding deletion privacy violation which can be utilized in computational system design.
+Aside from censorship backfire, our work is also built on the discourse on the ``Right to be Forgotten'' article in GDPR~\cite{GDPR_art17-right-to-be-forgotten}.
+Specifically for European users, a deletion privacy violation can also be viewed as a violation of the ``Right to be Forgotten'' (where a user wants everyone to forget a deleted post).
+However, so far the ``Right to be Forgotten'' and perceptions regarding this right is never explored in this context of deletion privacy in social platforms.
+Our work is one step in that direction.